Emeric Thököly

 Emeric Thököly de Késmárk (késmárki Thököly Imre; Imrich Tököli; Emeric Tekeli; Tököli İmre; 25 September 1657 – 13 September 1705) was a Hungarian nobleman, leader of anti-Habsburg uprisings like his father, Count István Thököly, before him.
 Emeric was Prince of Upper Hungary, an Ottoman vassal state, from 1682 to 1685, and briefly Prince of Transylvania during the year 1690.
 Having formed an alliance with the Turks, Thököly assisted the Ottoman Empire at the Battle of Vienna in 1683 and led the Turkish cavalry at the Battle of Zenta in 1697.
-Refusing to surrender to Habsburg Emperor Leopold I, Thököly lost his principality of Upper Hungary and finally retired to Galata, near Constantinople, with large estates granted him by Mustafa II.
+Refusing to surrender to Habsburg Emperor Leopold I, Thököly lost his principality of Upper Hungary and finally retired to Galata, near Constantinople, with large estates granted to him by Mustafa II.

 Early life

-Emeric was born in Késmárk in Royal Hungary (now Kežmarok in Slovakia) on 25 September 1657 as the fifth son of Count István Thököly and Mária Gyulaffy.
+Thököly was born in Késmárk in Royal Hungary (now Kežmarok in Slovakia) on 25 September 1657 as the fifth son of Count István Thököly and Mária Gyulaffy.
 His father was one of the wealthiest aristocrats in Upper Hungary (in present-day Slovakia); his mother was the granddaughter of Stephen Bethlen, who had been prince of Transylvania in 1630, she was related to three princes of Transylvania.
-Being his parents' only son to survive childhood, Emeric inherited when he was still a child his mother's estates in the Principality of Transylvania in 1659.
-His uncle, Count Francis Rhédey, Prince of Transylvania who died in 1667, also bequeathed his domains in Máramaros County to Emeric.
-A significant part of Emeric's inherited lands were located in Máramaros County.
-István Thököly persuaded Michael I Apafi, Prince of Transylvania, to make Emeric the ispán (or head) of the county in 1667.
-Actually, Apafi's influential counselor, Mihály Teleki, administered Máramaros on behalf of the minor ispán.
+Being his parents' only son to survive childhood, Thököly inherited when he was still a child his mother's estates in the Principality of Transylvania in 1659.
+His uncle, Count Francis Rhédey, Prince of Transylvania, who died in 1667, also bequeathed his domains in Máramaros County to Thököly.
+A significant part of Thököly's inherited lands were located in Máramaros County.
+István Thököly persuaded Michael I Apafi, Prince of Transylvania, to make Emeric Thököly the ispán (or head) of the county in 1667.
+Actually, Apafi's influential counselor Mihály Teleki administered Máramaros on behalf of the minor ispán.

-Emeric started his formal studies at the Lutheran lyceum in Eperjes (now Prešov in Slovakia) in January 1668.
+Thököly started his formal education at the Lutheran lyceum in Eperjes (now Prešov in Slovakia) in January 1668.
 Being an intelligent student, he quickly understood the main aspects of Lutheran theology and learnt to write long texts in perfect Latin.
 He played the role of the king of Hungary in a drama presented at the school in October 1669.

 István Thököly was accused of participating in the leading aristocrats' conspiracy against the Habsburg monarch, Leopold I, in 1670.
-Being concerned about his son's safety, he ordered Emeric to return to Késmárk.
+Being concerned about his son's safety, he ordered him to return to Késmárk.
 They soon moved to Árva Castle (now Orava Castle in Slovakia), which stood near the border of Hungary and Poland.
 The king's troops laid siege to the fortress and István Thököly died during the siege on 4 December.
-According to one version of the story of the siege, Emeric escaped from the fortress through a tunnel after his father died and fled first to Poland, then to Transylvania.
-Other sources say that his father had sent Emeric to Likava Castle before the siege of Árva began, and he fled to Transylvania after learning of his father's death.
+According to one version of the story of the siege, Emeric Thököly escaped from the fortress through a tunnel after his father died and fled first to Poland, then to Transylvania.
+Other sources say that his father had sent him to Likava Castle before the siege of Árva began, and he fled to Transylvania after learning of his father's death.